Genius-mu/HNG-Task-0/README.md

-# Profile Card - HNG Internship Task
+# 🌟 Profile Card - HNG Internship Task

-A responsive profile card built using **HTML, CSS, and JavaScript** with AOS (Animate On Scroll) for smooth entry animations.
+A responsive and interactive profile card built using **HTML, CSS, and JavaScript**, featuring smooth animations, About and Contact pages, and clean responsive design.

 ## 🚀 Live Demo

 👉 [View Live on Render](https://hngbio.onrender.com/)

+---

 ## 🧠 Features

-- Responsive layout for all screen sizes
+- Fully responsive layout for all screen sizes
-- Dynamic time display using JavaScript
+- Dynamic **current time** display using JavaScript
+- **About Page** – includes a short description and project info
+- **Contact Page** – functional contact form with validation
-- Accessible and semantic HTML structure
+- Clean and semantic HTML structure
+- Accessible, user-friendly interface

+---

 ## 🛠️ Technologies Used

-- HTML5
-- CSS3
-- JavaScript (Vanilla)
+- **HTML5** – structure and semantics
+- **CSS3** – modern responsive styling and animations
+- **JavaScript (Vanilla)** – DOM manipulation and interactivity

+---

 ## 🧩 How to Run Locally